postmanlabs/postman-mcp-server/README.md

 1. Replace `${workspaceFolder}` in the *mcp.json* file with the full path to the Postman MCP repository.
 1. When prompted, enter your [Postman API key](https://go.postman.co/settings/me/api-keys).

+### Claude integration

+To integrate the MCP server with Claude, check the latest [Postman MCP server release](https://github.com/postmanlabs/postman-mcp-server/releases) and get the `.dxt` file.
+For more information, see Anthropic's [Claude Desktop Extensions](https://www.anthropic.com/engineering/desktop-extensions) documentation.

 ## Streamable HTTP

 The streamable HTTP version is available at `https://mcp.postman.com`.
 It supports two tool configurations to better serve different use cases: